Registered jack: RJ48

-RJ48 is a registered jack.
-It is used for T1 and ISDN termination and local area data channels or subrate digital services.
+RJ48 is used for T1 and ISDN termination, local-area data channels, and subrate digital services.
 It uses the eight-position modular connector (8P8C).

 RJ48C is commonly used for T1 circuits and uses pin numbers 1, 2, 4 and 5.

-RJ48X is a variation of RJ48C that contains shorting blocks in the jack so that a loopback is created for troubleshooting when unplugged by connecting pins 1 and 4, and 2 and 5.
+RJ48X is a variation that contains shorting blocks in the jack for troubleshooting: With no plug inserted, pins 2 and 5 (the two tip wires) are connected to each other, and likewise 1 and 4 (ring), creating a loopback so that a signal received on one pair is returned on the other.
 Sometimes this is referred to as a self-looping jack.

-RJ48S is typically used for local area data channels and subrate digital services, and carries one or two lines.
-It uses a keyed variety of the 8P8C modular connector.
+RJ48S is typically used for local-area data channels and subrate digital services and carries one line.
+It accepts a keyed variety of the 8P modular connector.

-RJ48 connectors are fastened to shielded twisted pair (STP) cables, not the standard unshielded twisted pair (UTP) CAT-(1–5).
+RJ48 connectors are fastened to shielded twisted pair (STP) cables, not the unshielded twisted-pair (UTP) commonly used in other installations.

 RJ61

-RJ61 is a physical interface often used for terminating twisted pair type cables.
-It uses an eight position, eight conductor (8P8C) modular connector.
+RJ61 is a physical interface that was often used for terminating twisted pair cables.
+It uses an eight-position, eight-conductor (8P8C) modular connector.

-This pinout is for multi-line telephone use only; RJ61 is unsuitable for use with high-speed data, because the pins for pairs 3 and 4 are too widely spaced for high signaling frequencies.
+This wiring pattern is for multi-line analog telephone use only; RJ61 is unsuitable for use with high-speed data because the pins for pairs 3 and 4 are too widely spaced for high signaling frequencies.
 T1 lines use another wiring for the same connector, designated RJ48.
-Ethernet over twisted pair (10BASE-T, 100BASE-TX and 1000BASE-T) also use a different wiring for the same connector, either T568A or T568B.
-RJ48, T568A, and T568B are all designed to keep pins close together for pairs 3 and 4.
+Ethernet over twisted pair (10BASE-T, 100BASE-TX and 1000BASE-T) also uses different wiring for the same connector, either T568A or T568B.
+RJ48, T568A, and T568B are all designed to keep both wires of each pair close together.

-The flat eight-conductor silver-satin cable traditionally used with four-line analog telephones and RJ61 jacks is also unsuitable for use with high-speed data.
+The flat eight-conductor silver-satin cable conventionally used with four-line analog telephones and RJ61 jacks is also unsuitable for use with high-speed data.
 Twisted pair cabling is required for data applications.
-Twisted-pair data patch cable used with the three data standards is not a direct replacement for RJ61 cable, because RJ61 pairs 3 and 4 would be split among different patch cable twisted pairs, causing cross-talk between voice lines 3 and 4 that might be noticeable for long patch cables.
+Twisted-pair patch cable typically used with common Ethernet and other data network standards is not compatible with RJ61, because RJ61 pairs 3 and 4 would each be split across two different twisted pairs in the patch cable, causing excessive cross-talk between voice lines 3 and 4, with conversations on each line literally being audible on the other.

-With the advent of structured wiring systems and TIA/EIA-568 (now ANSI/TIA-568) conventions, the RJ61 pinout is falling into disuse.
+With the advent of structured wiring systems and TIA/EIA-568 (now ANSI/TIA-568) conventions, the RJ61 wiring pattern is falling into disuse.
 The T568A and T568B standards are used in place of RJ61 so that a single wiring standard in a facility can be used for both voice and data.